DEFRA/water-abstraction-team/releasing/sign_off.md

 ### Approval to release

-Once all testing phases are complete we just need confirmation from the team's QA that we are ok to then schedule the release.
+Once all testing phases are complete we just need confirmation from the team's QA that we are ok to then [schedule the release](/releasing/schedule.md).

-> Docs on scheduling are forthcoming!

 ### If issues are found